toto6038/new-front-end/CONTRIBUTING.md

 4. We recommend using VSCode & Volar for development.
 5. Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to write your commit message.
 6. Open a branch to commit your changes, using `feat/`, `fix/`, `refactor/` prefix to name your branch.
+7. For contributing test case, we currently have end-to-end testing installed with playwright, checkout the test commands in README.md.

 ## Getting Help
 If you need help or have questions while contributing to our project, please file an issue on our repository.